cwendorf/EASI/README.md

 <p align="center"><kbd><img src="docs/easiCoverImage.jpg"></kbd></p>
 </a>

-Additional functions offer summaries and plots of data, frequencies, densities, and more.
+Additional functions extend the analysis capabilities much further.
+These extensions also offer summaries and plots of data, frequencies, densities, and more.
 These features can be combined to produce images similar to those from other estimation statistics applications.

 <a href="https://github.com/cwendorf/EASI">
 <p align="center"><kbd><img src="docs/easiCoverImage2.jpg"></kbd></p>